#MeAt14 Reminds Internet 14-Year-Olds Are Innocent, Immature, Unable To Consent

 Roy Moore speaks on allegations that he dated a 14 year old girl when in his 30s, calling them "completely false and untrue" at a Veterans Day event. pic.twitter.com/i27VYtItcW— Amber Jamieson (@ambiej) November 11, 2017

-At first on Friday, in an interview with Fox News host Sean Hannity, he seemed to leave open the possibility that he had dated other teens while he was in the 30s, only to later in the day say he could not recall ever doing such a thing.
+At first on Friday, in an interview with Fox News host Sean Hannity, he seemed to leave open the possibility that he had dated other teens while he was in his 30s, only to later in the day say he could not recall ever doing such a thing.

-Yet as Moore has fought back against his accusers, so too has a movement of Twitter users repudiated his denials.
-They have begun posting pictures of themselves at 14 years of age, in order to ask the rhetorical question: Should this child be romantically involved with a 32-year-old man?
+Yet as Moore has fought back against his accusers, so too has a movement of Twitter users refused to accept his denials.
+They have begun posting pictures of themselves at 14 years of age, to ask the rhetorical question: Should this child be romantically involved with a 32-year-old man?

 Meet the #MeAt14 hashtag.